Long Island: Major league sports

 The New York Mets of Major League Baseball play at Citi Field in Flushing Meadows-Corona Park, Queens.
 Their former stadium, Shea Stadium, was also home for the New York Jets of the National Football League from 1964 until 1983.
 The new stadium has an exterior façade and main entry rotunda inspired by Brooklyn's famous Ebbets Field.

 The Barclays Center, a sports arena, business, and residential complex built partly on a platform over the Atlantic Yards at Atlantic Avenue in Brooklyn, is the home of the Brooklyn Nets and New York Liberty basketball teams.
 The move from New Jersey in the summer of 2012 marked the return to Long Island for the Nets franchise, which played at Nassau Veterans Memorial Coliseum in Uniondale from 1972 to 1977.
-The New York Islanders hockey team played at Nassau Coliseum from their 1972 inception through 2015, and then splitting time between Nassau Coliseum and Barclays Center from 2017 to 2021, playing their last full season at the Nassau Coliseum during the 2020–21 NHL Season.
+The New York Islanders hockey team played at Nassau Coliseum from their 1972 inception through 2015, and then split time between Nassau Coliseum and Barclays Center from 2017 to 2021, playing their last full season at the Nassau Coliseum during the 2020–21 NHL Season.
 The Islanders moved full-time to UBS Arena at Belmont Park, in Elmont, New York, in November 2021.

 New York City FC, a Major League Soccer (MLS) team established in 2015, has played some home matches at Citi Field when Yankee Stadium, their primary venue, is unavailable.
 The team began construction of a new stadium, Etihad Park, adjacent to Citi Field in 2024.
 It is scheduled to open in 2027 and will have a capacity of 25,000 seats.

 Historical professional teams

 Ebbets Field, which stood in Brooklyn from 1913 until its demolition in 1960, was the home of the Brooklyn Dodgers baseball team, who moved to Los Angeles after the 1957 Major League Baseball season to become the Los Angeles Dodgers.
 The Dodgers won several National League pennants in the 1940s and 1950s, losing several times in the World Series, often called the Subway Series, to their Bronx rivals, the New York Yankees.
 The Dodgers won their lone championship in Brooklyn in the 1955 World Series versus the Yankees.

-Despite this success during the latter part of the team's stay in Brooklyn, they were a second-division team with an unspectacular winning record for much of their history there – but nonetheless became legendary for the almost-fanatical devotion of the Brooklynites who packed the relatively small ballpark to vigorously root for the team they affectionately called, "Dem Bums".
-Loss of the Dodgers to California was locally considered a civic tragedy that negatively affected the community far more than the similar moves of other established teams to new cities in the 1950s, including the Dodgers' long-time arch-rival New York Giants, who also left for California after 1957.
+Despite this success during the latter part of the team's stay in Brooklyn, they were a second-division team with a losing record for much of their history there.
+The devotion of the Brooklynites who packed the ballpark to root for the team they affectionately called, "Dem Bums", has been noted.
+The loss of the Dodgers to California was locally considered a civic tragedy that affected the community more than the similar moves of other established teams to new cities in the 1950s, including the Dodgers' long-time arch-rival New York Giants, who also left for California after 1957.